Lifetime Adoption | States | Idaho

 - What lifestyle or faith are you looking for in a family?

-- What type of contact do you want in the future?
+- Do you want to have contact with your child in the future?

 - Are there pregnancy-related expenses you need help with?

 Adoption is such a loving and brave choice you are making for your child.
-Knowing that modern adoption does mean saying goodbye to your child forever should be a comfort.
-With open adoption, you will know your child is healthy and happy because you can receive updates and pictures and even have a visit once or twice a year.
+You will know your child is healthy and happy because you can receive updates and pictures and even have a visit once or twice a year.
 Many of our birth mothers have close relationships with their child’s adoptive families.
 Recently, one of our amazing birth mothers was getting married, and she asked if her daughter wanted to be there.
 She was not only there, but the adoptive parents were there as well, and the adoptive father even walked the bride down the aisle.

 Help With Pregnancy Expenses and More